mhuebert/re-view/README.md

 # Background

-ClojureScript apps usually store state in atoms (because state can change) which are looked up via namespace or symbol references. `re-db` offers an alternative perspective: all of an app's global state is stored in a single location, as a collection of maps (`entities`), each of which has a unique ID (under the `:db/id` key).
+ClojureScript apps usually store state in [atoms](https://www.re-view.io/docs/explainers/atoms) which are looked up via namespace or symbol references.
+With `re-db`, global state is stored in a single location, as a collection of maps (`entities`), each of which has a unique ID (under the `:db/id` key).
 Data is read via unique ID, or by indexed attributes.
-We spend less time thinking about 'locations' in the namespaces of our app, and more time thinking about data itself.
+We spend less time thinking about 'locations' in namespaces (or bindings in closures) and more time thinking about data itself.

 # Usage